Knesseth Israel Congregation (Birmingham, Alabama): History

+In June 2022, the building was sold to the City of Mountain Brook to be the site for a new fire station.
+The congregation moved all its operations into the nearby rabbi's house in August of that year.
+The building was razed and the new fire station built.
+It opened in May 2025.

 Services and programs

 In February 2012, an eruv covering two square miles of Mountain Brook and Cahaba Heights was erected by Rabbi Yammer (with the Halachic guidance of Rabbi Yaakov Love).

 As of January 2015, the congregation has a daily morning Shacharit service in combination with the Chabad Center (Sundays, Mondays, and Thursdays at Chabad; Tuesdays, Wednesdays, and Fridays at KI), regular Shabbat and Holiday services followed by a full kiddush lunch, and Friday night Kabbalat Shabbat services weekly.
 There is also an education program for young children held on Sunday mornings and multiple weekly adult learning programs.

 In popular culture

 Elderly members of the Knesseth Israel Congregation appeared in the 1990 music video for "Minyan Man", recorded by Lenny Solomon and Shlock Rock.